 Are there side effects with AZILECT treatment?

 AZILECT has demonstrated tolerability.
-Side effects seen with AZILECT alone are flu syndrome, joint pain, depression, and indigestion; when taken with a dopamine agonist are swelling of the legs, fall, joint pain, cough, and inability to sleep; and when taken with levadopa are uncontrolled movements (dyskinesia), accidental injury, weight loss, low blood pressure when standing, vomiting, anorexia, joint pain, abdominal pain, nausea, constipation, dry mouth, rash, abnormal dreams, and fall.
+The most common side effects seen with AZILECT alone are flu syndrome, joint pain, depression, and indigestion; when taken with a dopamine agonist are swelling of the legs, fall, joint pain, cough, and inability to sleep; and when taken with levodopa are uncontrolled movements (dyskinesia), accidental injury, weight loss, low blood pressure when standing, vomiting, anorexia, joint pain, abdominal pain, nausea, constipation, dry mouth, rash, abnormal dreams, fall, and swelling of tendons.
 Be sure to tell your doctor if you experience any of these or other side effects while taking AZILECT.

 Who should not take AZILECT?

 Patients with moderate to severe liver disease should not take AZILECT.
 Also, you should not take AZILECT if you are already taking certain medications (see next question).

-Are there medications I should not take with AZILECT® (rasagiline tablets)?
+Are there medications I should not take with AZILECT?